cjessett/phase-4/week-8/monday.md

 _NOTE_: This pattern of static page, unto components, unto data binding, unto bells and whistles is a great way to attack building JavaScript front-end apps and should be repeated tomorrow and Wednesday.
 Reflect on it!
+The [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html) video actually follows this same approach!

 **Reference**